Zacks Investment Research Downgrades Usio (NASDAQ:USIO) to Hold

-Usio (NASDAQ:USIO) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research report issued to clients and investors on Wednesday, Zacks.com reports.
+Usio (NASDAQ:USIO) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research report issued on Wednesday, Zacks.com reports.

 According to Zacks, “Usio Inc. provides integrated payment solutions to merchants, billers, banks, service bureaus and card issuers.
 The Company operates credit, debit/prepaid, and ACH payment processing platforms.
 Usio Inc., formerly known as Payment Data Systems Inc., is headquartered in San Antonio, Texas. “

-Several hedge funds have recently bought and sold shares of the company.
-BlackRock Inc. lifted its stake in shares of Usio by 8.9% in the 4th quarter.
-BlackRock Inc. now owns 37,275 shares of the company’s stock valued at $100,000 after purchasing an additional 3,061 shares during the period.
-Dorsey Wright & Associates acquired a new position in shares of Usio in the 1st quarter valued at $40,000.
-Citadel Advisors LLC lifted its stake in shares of Usio by 26.7% in the 1st quarter.
-Citadel Advisors LLC now owns 29,474 shares of the company’s stock valued at $189,000 after purchasing an additional 6,220 shares during the period.
-Morgan Stanley lifted its stake in shares of Usio by 13.4% in the 1st quarter.
-Morgan Stanley now owns 129,480 shares of the company’s stock valued at $831,000 after purchasing an additional 15,280 shares during the period.
-Finally, Thompson Siegel & Walmsley LLC acquired a new position in shares of Usio in the 1st quarter valued at $99,000.
-20.74% of the stock is currently owned by institutional investors.
+Hedge funds have recently added to or reduced their stakes in the business.
+Dorsey Wright & Associates bought a new stake in Usio during the first quarter valued at about $40,000.
+Thompson Siegel & Walmsley LLC bought a new stake in Usio during the first quarter valued at about $99,000.
+BlackRock Inc. boosted its holdings in Usio by 8.9% during the fourth quarter.
+BlackRock Inc. now owns 37,275 shares of the company’s stock valued at $100,000 after acquiring an additional 3,061 shares during the period.
+Millennium Management LLC bought a new stake in shares of Usio in the first quarter valued at about $126,000.
+Finally, Citadel Advisors LLC lifted its stake in shares of Usio by 26.7% in the first quarter.
+Citadel Advisors LLC now owns 29,474 shares of the company’s stock valued at $189,000 after buying an additional 6,220 shares during the period.
+Institutional investors own 20.74% of the company’s stock.

 Usio Company Profile